 CBD is useful in treating many of the symptoms of seasonal depression, such as anxiety, sleep disturbances, and fatigue.
-The way CBD works in the brain isn’t completely understood but is believed to work through the brain’s endocannabinoid system, which helps regulate mood, appetite, sleep, reproduction and a number of other systems.
+The way CBD works in the brain isn’t completely understood but is believed to work through the brain’s endocannabinoid system, which helps regulate mood, appetite, sleep, reproduction, and several other systems.
 Endocannabinoid receptors are present both in the central and peripheral nervous system and may be responsible for CBD’s other benefits, such as pain relief.

 - Safe: CBD is safe for most people.

-- Natural: CBD is a natural extract of the cannabis plant, and available without artificial additives.
+- Natural: CBD is a natural extract of the cannabis plant, and is available without artificial additives.

 - Comes in a wide variety of formats: CBD comes in oral sprays, powder drink packets, tinctures, unprocessed hemp flowers, vape pens, edible CBD gummies, and a variety of other forms.
 That makes it easy to find a version that works for you.